Reaishma/Security-scanner/README.md

 # Security Scanner Application

-A comprehensive Flask-based security scanning web application with real-time monitoring capabilities, featuring multi-tool security scanning (SAST, DAST, IaC), GitHub CI/CD pipeline integration, and cloud infrastructure deployment.
+A comprehensive Flask-based security scanning web application with real-time security scanning and vulnerability monitoring capabilities.
+The application  featuring multi-tool security scanning (SAST, DAST,Infrastructure as Code scanning), enabling security teams to manage and track vulnerabilities across their applications.
+The system features real-time updates, automated scanning capabilities, and integration with enterprise security tools like SonarQube, Acunetix, Veracode, and OWASP ZAP and build, deployment using GitHub CI/CD pipeline.

 ## Features